The Definitive Ranking of Worst and Best Easter Candies

 It's fun, it's big, it's festive, and it better be hollow.
 Hollow chocolate bunnies are all the fun without any of the hard work or guilt involved with trying to eat a solid chocolate bunny.

 Simply glorious.
-Ok it's boring they win every year, but you can't fight physics.
+Yes, it is boring they win every year, but you can't fight physics.

 They may not have the history of chocolate bunnies, but Cadbury Mini Eggs are hugely popular.
 They were far and away the most popular Easter candy in our study.
 There is just something about these little eggs that is irresistible.